ai-mg/stability_analysis/README.md

 # Magnetic Field Stability Analysis

-A Python package for analyzing the stability of solar magnetic fields, with a focus on detecting Polarity Inversion Lines (PILs) and calculating decay indices for assessing potential solar eruptions.
+A Python package for analyzing the stability of solar magnetic fields, with a focus on detecting Polarity Inversion Lines (PILs) and calculating decay index and critical height for assessing potential solar eruptions.

 ## Overview

 This package provides tools to:
 - Detect and analyze Polarity Inversion Lines (PILs) in magnetogram data
-- Calculate decay indices and critical heights for torus instability
+- Calculate decay index and critical height for torus instability
 - Analyze magnetic field stability around solar flares
 - Visualize magnetic field configurations and stability metrics